Considering a job at Starbucks?

-Quick Answer: How much does Starbucks pay?
+Quick Answer: How much do Starbucks baristas make?

 How much do Starbucks baristas make?

-So, how can we figure out how much Starbucks baristas make?
 Well, I’ll be honest.
 It takes a lot of math to figure out a real number, but let’s see what we can do.

 So, let’s start with taxes.